-In 2009 the inflow of pension contributions to the inkomstpension system was SEK 203 billion.
-The expenditure of the inkomstpension system thus exceeded its contribution revenue for the first time since 1999.
-According to forecasts, this deficit will continue until 2049.
-See pages 24, 42
+In 2010 the inflow of pension contributions to the inkomstpension system was SEK 205 billion.
+The expenditure of the inkomstpension system thus again exceeded its contribution revenue.
+According to forecasts, this deficit will continue until 2042.
+See page 42

 Pensions from three sources